Priyansh-Kedia/CustomCamera/README.md

 Currently the library supports only `STRATEGY_KEEP_ONLY_LATEST` of CameraX, which keeps only the latest image captured, until the image is closed.
 You can close the image by using the `closeImage()` method from Java / Kotlin code.
 Only after closing the image, will the next frame be available.

+The continuous frames of the camera can be received in the callback `onCameraFrameReceived` which has the current bitmap.

 ### Found this library useful? :heart: